LucasEnard/formation-template-python/README.md

 Note that the Flask API will use a Director to create an instance of our FlaskService from earlier and then send the right request.

-We made the POST formation functional in the code above, it is now your task, if you wish, to make the other functions in order to get/post the right information using all the things we have learned so far.
+We made the POST formation functional in the code above, if you wish, you can make the other functions in order to get/post the right information using all the things we have learned so far, however note that no solution will be provided for it.

 ## 11.3.
 Testing